 cf push sidecar-dependent-app

-After you push the app, you can further explore it in View the Processes Running in the Container and View the Web URL and App Logs below.
+After you push the app, you can further explore it as described in the sections below:

 To view the app and sidecar process running in the container: